Tomato Bruschetta Recipe for Canning

 • Remove Jars and Cool

-Lift your canning rack out of the water.
-Using your jar lifer carefully move your jars onto a wire rack or kitchen towel to allow them to cool.
-When moving your jars try not to tilt them to the side as this could affect the seal of your jars.
+Using your jar lifer carefully move the jars onto a wire rack or kitchen towel to allow them to cool.
+When moving the jars try not to tilt them to the side as this could affect the seal of the jars.
 Allow your jars to cool for 12-24 hours before handling.

 • Storage